Long-Running Book Series

 left by the now-defunct US government.

-lies in the Darks (formerly the Glacier National Park in Montana).
+lies in the Darks formerly known as the Glacier National Park in Montana.
 This is an old Urban Legend

 , kill-crazy marauders, mutant monsters, Mad Scientists